storyprotocol/documentation/docs/SDK Reference/sdk-ipasset.md

 * `request.childIpId`: The derivative IP ID.
 * `request.parentIpIds`: The parent IP IDs.
 * `request.licenseTermsIds`: The IDs of the license terms that the parent IP supports.
+* `request.maxMintingFee`: The maximum minting fee that the caller is willing to pay.
+If set to 0, then there is no no limit. **Recommended for simplicity: 0**
+* `request.maxRevenueShare`: The maximum revenue share percentage agreed upon between a child and parent when a child is registering as derivative.
+Must be between 0 and 100. **Recommended for simplicity: 100**
+* `request.maxRts`: The maximum number of royalty tokens that can be distributed to the external royalty policies.
+Must be between 0 and 100,000,000. **Recommended for simplicity: 100\_000\_000**
 * `request.txOptions`: \[Optional] The transaction [options](https://github.com/storyprotocol/sdk/blob/main/packages/core-sdk/src/types/options.ts).

 ```typescript Response Type